ankschoubey/old-blog/_posts/2022-12-19-v1-morning-night-ritual.md

 last_modified_at: 2022-12-16T20:52:08.052481
 last-modified-purpose:
 permalink: /v1/morning-night-ritual
-title: PDesigning a Morning and Night Rituals for optimal life
+title: Designing and implementing a Morning and Night Rituals for optimal life
 ---

 # Designing a Morning and Night Ritual for optimal life